gilesknap/maaspower/docs/tutorials/getting-started.rst

 Once you have the correct configuration you can launch the server from the command line.
-This assumes you have activated a virtual environment with maaspower installed, see `install`.
+This assumes you have activated a virtual environment with maaspower installed, see `installation`.

 It is important to select an appropriate machine to run the Web Hook Server.
 First if there are any usb controlled hubs or other devices that are not